Tips from 12 Caregiving Pros

 Musical Journey

 Spending time together is a beautiful thing.
-Take your loved one to a restaurant or Christmas concert, or for a car ride to see Christmas lights.
-They may not remember the details later, but the positive mood you create lasts long after the event.
+Take your loved one to a restaurant or Christmas concert, or chauffer them during a tour of Christmas lighting displays.
+While they might not remember the details later, the positive mood you’ve created lasts long after the event.

 (Just be careful while you’re out and about.
-Check out our 5 winter safety tips, so everyone returns home safe and sound.)
+Check out our five winter safety tips for seniors so everyone returns home safe and sound.)

 Agewise Advocacy & Consulting

-During this over-stimulating season, comfort is one of the best gifts you can give your loved ones.
-Over-stimulated leads to OVERWHELMED, and they need your help to avoid growing tired, agitated and confused.
+Comfort is one of the best gifts to give throughout the season.
+Over-stimulated leads to OVERWHELMED, so people coping with dementia need your help to avoid growing tired, agitated and confused.

-Give yourself permission to do more of what works and less of what doesn’t.
-Aim to spend time together in calm one-on-one moments or small group gatherings, rather than in an overwhelming celebration.
+Whatever your traditions, permit yourself to do more of what works and less of what doesn’t.
+Aim to spend time together in calm one-on-one moments or small group gatherings rather than overwhelming celebrations.
 Adjust your expectations – and those of family and friends.

-- Are old neighbors asking to visit?
-Tell them what dates and time work best – even if that means waiting for the new year.
-Or invite them – one or two at a time – to share an hour looking over favorite photo albums.
+• Are old neighbors asking to visit?
+Tell them what dates and times work best, even if that means asking them to wait for the new year.
+Consider inviting them, one or two at a time, to peruse favorite photo albums or sing favorite carols together.

-- Do family members insist on giving big presents?
-Try to avoid a big, noisy exchange.
-Suggest gifts or gift certificates that will bring Mom joy in the new year: coffees, teas, sweets, manicures or movies, to be enjoyed at home or during special outings.
-(And assure them you’ll remind Mom of their generosity every time you bring out their decadent chocolates!)
+• While family members may insist on giving presents, try to avoid a big, noisy exchange.
+Suggest gifts or gift certificates Mom can use during the new year: coffees, teas, sweets, manicures or movies to be enjoyed at home or during special outings.
+(Don’t forget to assure gift givers you’ll remind Mom of their generosity every time you bring out those decadent chocolates!)

-- Does the loss of a particular tradition seem too much to bear?
+• Does the loss of a particular tradition seem too much to bear?
 Preserve it by passing it on!
-Teach your children, nieces and nephews to bake Mom’s cookies or carve a roast like Dad.
-Go ahead and buy tickets to the Messiah or the Nutcracker, and treat a friend to the experience.
+Teach your children, nieces and nephews to bake Mom’s cookies or to carve a roast like Dad.
+Go ahead and buy tickets to the Messiah or the Nutcracker, then treat a friend to the experience.
 Spread the joy!

 The Best Gifts for People with Alzheimer’s Support, Stimulate & Engage

 Alzheimer’s is a journey.
-As you plan gifts, visits or outings, prepare to meet your loved one wherever the road has taken them.
-Use the past as a guide, but look for clues that they may need or prefer something new.
+This season, attempt to meet your loved one wherever the road has taken them.
+Use the past as a guide, but look for clues that it may be time for something new.

-For people in the early stages of dementia:
+Suggestions for people in the early stages of dementia

 Give anything that enhances or jogs their memory

-- White erase board (maybe several – one for each room)
+• White dry-erase board (or maybe one for each room)

-- Memory phone with pictures accompanying name and contact information
+• Memory phone with photos accompanying name and contact information

 Keep them engaged (see Expert 8 above, too)

-- DVDs of favorite TV shows (e.g., Gunsmoke, I Love Lucy, Golden Girls), musicals or music videos
+• DVDs of favorite musicals or TV shows (e.g., Gunsmoke, I Love Lucy, Golden Girls)

-Concentrate on stimulating the senses as your loved one moves to the middle or late stages (See Experts 1, 2, 6 and 7 above for ideas)
+Concentrate on further stimulating the senses as your loved one moves to Alzheimer’s middle or late stages (See Experts 1, 2 and 7 above for ideas)

 Keep them connected to friends and family

-We’ll add one of our favorite holiday suggestions here, for anyone with dementia – but especially for those in the early stages.
-Help Mom and Dad share their most valuable gifts: talents, recipes, traditions, family history.
-Show your respect and delight as these treasures are being passed on to you.
-For example, when you look at old photos together, listen as Mom names the stranger no one else remembers – and tells their story.
-Thank her for passing on these memories.
+We’ll also add one of our favorite holiday suggestions for anyone with dementia, especially those in the early stages.
+One of the best gifts for people with Alzheimer’s is the chance to make a meaningful contribution.
+Help Mom and Dad share their most valuable gifts: talents, recipes or traditions.
+Express your delight as these treasures are passed on to you, too.
+For example, when you look at old photos together, listen as Mom not only names the stranger no one else remembers but also recalls their story.
+Thank her for saving this piece of family history.

 Jeanne’s Bonus Tip: Don’t Forget A Gift for the Family Caregiver!

-A family caregiver values time, respite and companionship – on their terms.
+A family caregiver values time, respite and companionship – but on their terms.

-Deliver a meal once a month.
-Stay to visit while you share it.
+Offer to cook a meal once a month and stay to visit when you deliver it.

 Give a gift certificate for professional services – or a homemade coupon if you’re willing and able – to

-- For personal services, like a day at the spa, or a massage, manicure and pedicure
+• Pamperings, like a day at the spa or a massage, manicure and pedicure

-Support them no matter how they choose to spend their time off: perusing an art gallery, catching up on their knitting, enjoying a cup of coffee, attending a support group meeting.
+Support caregivers no matter how they spend their time off, whether perusing an art gallery, catching up on their knitting, enjoying a cup of coffee or attending a support group meeting.

-Don’t forget: even little splurges brighten a family caregiver’s difficult days.
+Remember that even little splurges brighten a family caregiver’s stressful days.
 A box of special teas says you’re thinking of her as she sips her afternoon cup.
 A luxurious hand cream brings welcome relief to chapped hands as she washes them yet again.
-Flameless candles add ambiance without raising any safety concerns.
+Flameless candles are a luxury that adds ambiance to her home without raising safety concerns.

 Make It A Season – Not a Day – of Giving